ViktoriaRo/Syntax-analyzer/review.md

 It works fast enough.
 No problems at this step.
 * How easy was it to launch the program

-In the README.md I found explicit steps of installation dependences and launching program.
+In the README.md I didn't find explicit steps of installation dependences and launching program, therefore i should've search in internet how to install dependecies and libraries that I needed for launching this project.
 * How easy it was to read and understand the code

 Code has comments and explicit names for variables, therefore it was not difficult to read.